lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 25, 2015**

+Added logic to make sure lords randomize as classes that can promote and bosses randomize as classes that can attack (FE7 already had this, but I applied it to FE6 as well).

+Fixed an issue where Chapter 1 units for FE6 were not getting randomized inventories after randomizing classes.

 **June 24, 2015**

 Fixed a serious issue with chapter events being corrupted for reinforcements.
 I had forgotten to exclude 0x00 as a valid class when looking at chapter units so in some cases, it could end up overwriting critical code controlling reinforcements, forcing a trap reset of the game when those reinforcements attempted to spawn.